Basic Law Enforcement Training (BLET)

 Sponsored cadet graduates are eligible for employment and have one year from the date of the exam to be duly appointed and sworn as a law enforcement officer in North Carolina.

-To be successful in the academy, it's important that you are prepared both physically and mentally.
+To be successful in the academy, you need to be prepared both physically and mentally.
 Candidates participate in strenuous physical fitness training at least three days per week to prepare for the Police Officer’s Physical Ability Test.
-The test includes running, pushups, rolling with a 100-pound grappling bag, scaling a 4-foot fence and dragging a 175-pound mannequin.
+The test includes running, pushups, rolling with a 100-pound grappling bag, scaling a 4-foot fence, and dragging a 175-pound mannequin.

 • 2-mile run (without stopping) in 18 minutes